lojoh/serve-vue-sites-with-kestrel-demo/README.md

-# serve vue with kestrel
+# General

-Demo on how to serve Vue content sites with Kestrel.
+This is a demo on how to serve Vue content sites with Kestrel.
 Using the built-in router in razor pages.

 ## How does it work?